DheerajKoppu/AUHSDTalentGateway/README.md

 - Manage users of the program in a very effective manner.
 - Send emails to prospective employees.
 - Delegate tasks upon interviewing candidates.
+- Analyze Resumes with AI to speed up the application review process.

 ## Credits